Momayaz/city_explorer_api/README.md

-Number and name of feature: one, location
+Number and name of feature: one, database

 Estimate of time needed to complete: two hours